ANH48/be-travel-planner/README.md

 ```bash
 npm run start:prod
 ```

+### Memory Optimization
+If you encounter "JavaScript heap out of memory" errors during deployment:
+1. Make sure `NODE_OPTIONS=--max-old-space-size=512` is set in environment variables
+2. Use the free tier with at least 512MB RAM
+3. Consider using Railway or Render which handle Node.js builds better

 **Note**: The app will automatically run `prisma generate` during `npm install` via the `postinstall` script.